 An electrically powered pond vacuum will be resource-hungry, and we can’t help it.
 And that power is what provides an efficient cleaning, so you can’t blame it either.

 So as an owner, what can you do?
 Simple.
 You have to balance all of it and find the one best for you.
 I think reading more will make it easier for you to choose.

 Number of chambers

-It might look like it’s no big deal, but how many chambers your vacuum plays a part in deciding how effective it is going to be.
+It might look like it’s no big deal, but how many chambers your pond vacuum has, plays a part in deciding how effective it is going to be.
 Typically they use one or two.
 If I were in your shoes, I’d read up about single chamber vs double chamber and get a good understanding.

-But if the vacuum has two chambers that operate the same process in both of them, enabling faster suction.
+But if the pond vacuum has two chambers that operate the same process in both of them, enabling faster suction.
 You can understand why it’d have the better output.